An Alternative Trajectory for Generative AI: Introduction

 \section{Introduction}

 Currently, the dominant paradigm in the generative artificial intelligence (AI) industry is a ``top-down'' approach: pursuit of artificial general intelligence (AGI) through massive scaling of generalist large language models (LLMs).
-The prevailing belief is that by training ever-larger models on the entirety of Internet-scale data, we will eventually converge towards an AI system capable of human-level reasoning across all domains.
+The prevailing belief is that by training ever-larger models on Internet-scale data, we will eventually converge towards an AI system capable of or surpassing human-level reasoning across all domains.
 This vision relies heavily on scaling laws, which suggest that increasing model size and data automatically yield proportional gains in intelligence \citep{kaplan2020scaling}.
 However, this ``bigger-is-better'' trajectory incurs ever-increasing costs.
 Empirical scaling laws document predictable gains from larger models and datasets but do not instill deeper forms of understanding or reliable reasoning on complex, compositional tasks in LLMs.
 In addition, the current trajectory faces various headwinds in terms of training and inference energy costs, data quality, and, most critically, depth of reasoning.
 More concretely, three interrelated problems make the current top-down paradigm that the AI industry is following a risky foundation to build future AI systems.

 First, both training and deploying large foundation models demand vast compute and energy resources.
 Modern deep learning (DL) workflows entail substantial financial and environmental costs, which scale quickly as models grow in size.
 The need for massive computational resources restricts AI development to a few well-funded entities.
 These costs create practical, economic, and sustainability constraints \citep{strubell2019energy}.